calvinmetcalf/intercal/README.txt

 This implementation was created by Eric S. Raymond <esr@snark.thyrsus.com>
 during a fit of lunacy from which he has since mostly recovered.
-It has been considerably hacked upon and improved by Steve Swales, Michael Ernst, Louis Howell, Brian Raiter, and others.
+It has been considerably hacked upon and improved by Steve Swales, Michael Ernst, Louis Howell, Brian Raiter, Alex Smith, and others.
 For detailed credits see NEWS.

                                      FILES

 The compiler itself is in the src directory.
 Setting a symbol in the makefile will allow you to install it and its libraries and support files in a directory